 The outer Houndtex layer provides an elastic, silent, and breathable shell to keep your dog dry and comfortable.
-The high collar and large belly flap give this coat a snug fit to keep your dog’s core muscle dry and clean.
+The high collar and large belly flap give this coat a snug fit to keep your dog’s core muscles dry and clean.

 For dogs that hate bulky jackets, the Ruffwear Overcoat Fuse Jacket is the perfect lightweight and water-resistant solution.
-Great for dogs in cool rainy climates, this insulated weather-resistant vest-style jacket gives your dog the comfort and flexibility he needs to adventure.
+Great for dogs in cool, rainy climates, this insulated, weather-resistant vest-style jacket gives your dog the comfort and flexibility he needs to adventure.

 By covering their back, chest, and belly, this jacket helps to keep your dog's core muscles warm.
-It's great for dogs that generally tolerate cold weather well, but just need to block the cool wind, rain, or wet snow from putting a damper on their favourite outdoor activities.
+It's great for dogs that generally tolerate cold weather well but just need to block the cool wind, rain, or wet snow from putting a damper on their favourite outdoor activities.